 - Your child can learn how to prepare for tutoring sessions at primary school.

 The tutor will control most of the events in tutoring sessions.
-There are some things you can do for your child to be ready to learn.
+You can do some things for your child to be ready to learn.

 Good tutors will assign homework for your child between classes, just like teachers at school.
-It’s important to make sure you check your child’s homework and verify that they have done it.
+It’s essential to make sure you check your child’s homework and verify that they have done it.

 - Set up your tutoring program right away

 Set aside a space for online tutoring if you are home tutoring.
 It could be a table or a room.
 In good weather, it might even be a garden.
-The only thing that is important is that the tutoring session takes place in a quiet area.
+The only important thing is that the tutoring session is in a quiet area.